Could your social media posts cost you your job? Read more

 Be prepared.
 Check which firms will be attending, identify those that interest you and conduct some preliminary research before you join.
 This will help you ask probing, memorable and distinctive questions which show your genuine interest in that firm.

 Make a plan.
-The students who get the most out of the fair tend to be those who have worked out which booths they want to visit before they arrive rather than visiting every one.
+The students who get the most out of the fair tend to be those who have worked out which booths they want to visit before they arrive rather than visiting everyone.
 This will help you make sure that you speak to all of your chosen organisations.

 If you’re nervous, test the waters by approaching a firm that isn’t your main choice first.
-This can help you get a feel for what greetings and questions work well, and gives you a chance to overcome your anxieties before approaching the firms where making a good impression matters most to you.
+This can help you get a feel for what greetings and questions work well and gives you a chance to overcome your anxieties before approaching the firms where making a good impression matters most to you.

 During the National Law Fair